There are lots of great reasons to choose a vegan diet:

 * As a response to the planetary economics of food production: “It takes 2,500 gallons of water, 12 pounds of grain, 35 pounds of topsoil, and the energy equivalent of one gallon of gasoline to produce one pound of feedlot beef.”

-* Or just because you don’t like the taste of meat and dairy products — and would rather sustain yourself on vegetables, fruits, whole grains, and vegetarian sources of protein.
+* Or just because you don’t like the taste of meat and dairy products — and would rather sustain yourself on vegetables, fruits, whole grains, and vegetarian protein sources.

 Once you’ve made this decision, the next step is to find vegan forms of protein (and other food groups) that are just as hearty and satisfying as the various meats and dairy products of a non-vegan diet.
 The good news is that there are many to choose from.
 Here are some of the best: